 Oil, Gas & Energy Companies

-If you are physically fit, don’t mind hard work or getting dirty, and live in the right area or are willing to move or travel, you might consider a job in this industry.
-They often have a hard time finding workers, especially for offshore jobs, which makes them more open to hiring felons.
+If you are physically fit, don’t mind hard work or getting dirty, and live in the right area or are willing to move or travel, you might consider a job in the oil and gas industry.
+They often have a hard time finding workers, especially for offshore jobs, making them more open to hiring felons.
 Some even offer apprenticeships as a way to attract and keep employees.

 Some oil and gas companies that hire felons include: